This post was most recently updated on October 19, 2021

 Why and How to Get Your Pet Microchipped

-When you get a new pet or adopt one, your vet may promptly ask, "Would you like to microchip your newest best friend?"
+When you buy or adopt a new pet, your vet may promptly ask, "Would you like to microchip your newest best friend?"

-The answer we hope you'll respond with: "Yes!"
+The answer we hope you'll respond with is: "Yes!"

-Here's why you should microchip your pet and how it works.
+There are many benefits to microchipping your pet.
+Here's why you should microchip your pet and how the process works.